rperezll/ng-fast-toast/README.md

 A **fast** and **lightweight** library for **Angular 18+** that makes handling alerts and notifications effortless.
 Styled with Tailwind but built for production with a **fully agnostic approach using Shadow DOM**.

-_Fast alerts, no hassle and powered by Shadow DOM!"_
+_"Fast alerts, no hassle and powered by Shadow DOM!"_

 > [!WARNING]
 > **ng-fast-toast** is still in development.
 It does not have a release yet.